-- Attacking another child or adult. - Documented harassment of another child, including the use of discriminatory language on the basis of "race, gender identity, sexual orientation or disability." - Aggressive behavior that required an adult to physically restrain the child. - Leaving the camp site without permission of the staff (includes staying on the sanctuary grounds or leaving the immediate vicinity of an outdoor activity without permission of a staff member).
+- Physically attacking or threatening another child, themselves, or an adult. - Documented harassment of another child, including the use of discriminatory language on the basis of "race, gender identity, sexual orientation or disability." - Due to a child's dangerous behavior, an emergency physical restraint is used on the child to protect themselves or others from imminent serious physical harm.

+• Leaving the camp site without permission of the staff (includes leaving the sanctuary grounds or leaving the immediate vicinity of an outdoor activity without permission of camp staff).

 The camp reserves the right to allow provisional reentry into the camp or to proceed with the termination of the camper's enrollment.
-The camper's family is responsible for all camp fees through the term of suspension and if the camper's enrollment is terminated, no refund will be given.
+No refunds will be given for behavior-based termination of participation.